THE BOROUGH OF AVON-BY-THE-SEA

 SEPARABILITY AND SAVINGS

 SECTION 1.
-If any provision of this Agreement or any application of this agreement to any Supervisor is held to be invalid by operation or law, or by a court or other tribunal of competent jurisdiction, such provision shall be inoperative but all other provisions shall not be affected thereby and shall continue in full force and effect.
+If any provision of this Agreement or any application of this agreement is held to be invalid by operation or law, or by a court or other tribunal of competent jurisdiction, such provision shall be inoperative but all other provisions shall not be affected thereby and shall continue in full force and effect.

 DISCRIMINATION AND COERCION